-If an accused student or representatives from an accused organization who have been provided with notice do not appear before a student conduct body for a Student Conduct Hearing, then the information in support of the complainant shall be presented and considered in the absence of the accused student.
-A decision shall be made without the benefit of the accused student or members of the accused organization's personal input, unless a documented dire emergency can be verified to account for the accused student's or accused student organization's absence.
-The purpose of the Informal Conduct Meetings is to give the complainant and accused student the opportunity to voice their version of the incident and recommendation for outcome.
+If a respondent or representatives from an accused organization who have been provided with notice do not appear before a hearing body for a Student Conduct Hearing, then the information in support of the complainant shall be presented and considered in the absence of the respondent.
+A decision shall be made without the benefit of the respondent or members of the accused organization's personal input, unless a documented dire emergency can be verified to account for the respondent's or respondent organization's absence.
+The purpose of the Informal Conduct Meetings is to give the complainant and respondent the opportunity to voice their version of the incident and recommendation for outcome.
 Students will also be given the opportunity to indicate an informal or formal resolution preference.

 The Dean of Students may determine if the complaints can be disposed of administratively by an informal resolution or dismissed.
-If the allegations are not admitted to and/or cannot be reasonably disposed of by informal resolution, the Dean of Students may refer the case to another student conduct body to be resolved formally (see Section III.N.).
-The student conduct body that hears the complaint, either formally or informally, will make a determination of responsibility based upon a preponderance of the evidence standard.
-Under this standard, the designated student conduct body will seek to determine what more than likely occurred.
+If the allegations are not admitted to and/or cannot be reasonably disposed of by informal resolution, the Dean of Students may refer the case to another hearing body to be resolved formally (see Section III.N.).
+The hearing body that hears the complaint, either formally or informally, will make a determination of responsibility based upon a preponderance of the evidence standard.
+Under this standard, the designated hearing body will seek to determine what more than likely occurred.
 Formal rules of due process, procedure, and/or technical rules of evidence such as are applied in criminal or civil courts are not used in student conduct proceedings.

-M. Informal Resolution: Student Conduct Meetings
+N. Informal Resolution: Student Conduct Meetings

-The Informal Resolution Option is conducted through a series of investigative interviews with the complainant, any alleged victims, the accused student, the president of an accused student organization, and possible witnesses.
+The Informal Resolution Option is conducted through a series of investigative interviews with the complainant, any alleged victims, the respondent, the president of a respondent organization, and possible witnesses.

-An informal decision shall be made after enough information has been gathered and/or received to make a final determination by the Dean of Students, or designated student conduct body.
+An informal decision shall be made after enough information has been gathered and/or received to make a final determination by the Dean of Students, or designated hearing body.
 Some preferences to resolve matters informally or formally may not be honored, due to the specific nature of the case and matters involved.

-The student conduct body's determination shall be made on the basis of whether it is more likely than not that the accused student or accused organization violated the Code of Student Conduct.
+The hearing body's determination shall be made on the basis of whether it is more likely than not that the respondent or accused organization violated the Code of Student Conduct.

-N. Formal Resolution: Student Conduct Hearings
+O. Formal Resolution: Student Conduct Hearings

-1. If the complaints cannot be appropriately resolved in an informal manner, then official notice of all the allegations or complaints shall be presented to the accused student or the president or designee(s) of the accused student organization in written form (if they have not already been presented).
-A copy of the official notice and advisement of the upcoming hearing shall be forwarded to the identified advisor and/or national headquarters of the accused student organization.
+If the complaints cannot be appropriately resolved in an informal manner, then official notice of all the allegations or complaints shall be presented to the respondent or the president or designee(s) of the respondent organization in written form (if they have not already been presented).
+A copy of the official notice and advisement of the upcoming hearing shall be forwarded to the identified advisor and/or national headquarters of the respondent organization.
 Official notice of the allegations or complaints shall also be presented to the complainant and/or alleged victim (if different than the complainant).
 A date and time shall be set for a hearing which does not conflict with student class schedules.
 At the discretion of the Dean of Students, the date and time for Student Conduct Hearings may be adjusted due to exigent circumstances, such as cases involving Temporary Suspension (see Section III.P.1.r.).
 All Student Conduct Hearings are closed and shall be conducted in private.